CollegiumAcademicum/collegiumacademicum.de/content/pages/unterstuetzen/direktkredite/index.en.md

 <progress class="progress is-large is-primary" value="2300" max="2300"></progress>

 To finance the old buildings we still need your help and are thankful if you can participate in the collective success of the project.
-In total, we estimate the need of an additional 1.5 MM€ in direct loans, with **450.000 € until the end of the year**.
+In total, we estimate the need of an additional 1.5 M€ in direct loans.

-<progress class="progress is-large is-primary" value="180" max="450"></progress>
+<progress class="progress is-large is-primary" value="1000" max="1500"></progress>

 That is why we would be very glad about further support!
 Here you can read why we need direct loans and how they work.